Financial-Times/o-in-page-nav/README.md

 * **active-nav-item-class**: The class to be added to the 'active' item in the navigation.
 Defaults to `o-in-page-nav-item--active`
 * **nav-item-selector-root**: The root of the selector used to highlight the active item.
 Defaults to `.o-in-page-nav__item--`.

 ### Markup

 We advise your navigation markup uses a `<nav>` with some links in, rather than using an ordered list.
 The reasons for this are discussed at length [in this CSS tricks article](https://css-tricks.com/navigation-in-lists-to-be-or-not-to-be/), tl;dr Screen readers.

 Your nav links should have a class of `o-in-page-nav__item--{section id}`.
 This is used to highlight the active element as the page scrolls.
 If you want to define your own selector (not use `o-in-page-nav*`), you can set a custom selector root in the options on the `o-in-page-nav` element.

-The `h2`s, or whatever you've chosen as your heading elements, should have an id so they can be jump linked to.
+The `h2`s, or whatever you've chosen as your heading elements, should have an id so they can be jump-linked to.

 ```html
 <nav role="navigation" data-o-component='o-in-page-nav'>